Fort Napoléon des Saintes

 Fort Napoléon (in French: Fort Napoléon des Saintes) is a fortification, located on Terre-de-Haut Island, in the Îles des Saintes, Guadeloupe.
 Property of the Departmental Council of Guadeloupe, it has been classified as a historical monument since the December 15, 1997.
 Fort Napoléon was built on the morne (Caribbean French word for "bluff") called Mire, it was originally named Fort Louis.
-It was destroyed by British forces in 1809.
-It was rebuilt in 1867, and named after Napoleon III, but never saw use in battle, and was instead used as a penitentiary.
-It has now been turned into a museum dedicated to the Saintes’ history, culture, and environment.
-It also has contains the Jardin exotique du Fort Napoléon, a botanical garden dedicated to local succulent plants and iguanas.

 History

 From 1759 to 1763, the English took possession of Saintes and part of mainland Guadeloupe.
 The archipelago was returned to the Kingdom of France upon signing of the Treaty of Paris on February 10, 1763.